Linkatch

 • A guided, intuitive hiring flow that doesn't require HR experience

-• Help articulating job needs and understanding candidate fit
+• Help articulating job requirements and understanding candidate fit

 Motivations